Jebonn/Active-Directory-Lab/README.md

 1. After creating the two VMs, select the Windows Server VM and click on "Edit virtual machine settings".
 2. Select "CD/DVD (SATA)".
 Choose the "Use ISO image file" option and click "Browse".
 Select the downloaded Windows Server ISO file.
 3. Click "OK" to close the Settings window.
 Then click on "Power on this virtual machine".
-4. Quickly press any key to boot using the mounted ISO file otherwise the VM will timeout. *(NOTE: Restart by right-clicking on the VM then go to Power -> Shut Down)*
+4. Quickly click anywhere in the VM window and then press any key to boot using the mounted ISO file otherwise the VM will timeout.

+*(NOTE: Restart by right-clicking on the VM then go to Power -> Shut Down)*
 > ![boot timeout](/images/Part4-Step4.5.png)

 5. If successful, a setup screen will be shown where the preferred language/time and currency/keyboard settings can be chosen.
 Click "Next", then click "Install".